-The purpose for establishing standards for satisfactory academic progress is to identify students whose progress toward degree or technical certificate completion is below average in terms of grade-point average.
-The intent is to provide assistance to those students so that their GPA will reach acceptable graduation standards.
+The purpose for establishing standards for satisfactory academic progress is guided by Campus Procedure 501.0 Academic Standards of Progress and establishes standards for satisfactory academic progress as a means of identifying students whose progress toward degree or technical certificate completion is below average in terms of grade-point average.
+The intent is to aid academically at-risk students to ensure the attainment of the GPA required to meet acceptable graduation standards.

 The College’s Standards of Progress provide details regarding minimum standards, intervention strategies or actions to be taken when minimum standards are not met, and dismissal action to be taken when satisfactory progress is not restored.

-The College establishes Standards of Progress to maintain academic standards and standards for financial aid eligibility, to provide details regarding intervention strategies to be implemented when minimum standards are not met, and to document appeal rights.
+The College additionally establishes Standards of Academic Progress in Campus Procedure 505.2 Satisfactory Academic Progress to ensure students understand how to maintain academic standards and standards for financial aid eligibility, to provide details regarding intervention strategies to be implemented when minimum standards are not met, and to document appeal rights.

 A student who is seeking a degree or technical certificate must maintain a 2.0 minimum cumulative GPA to be considered in satisfactory academic standing.